History of Bosnia and Herzegovina in Timeline

 2018: Average Price of New Apartments

-In 2018, the average price of new apartments sold in the country in the first six months was 1,639 km (€886.31) per square metre, representing a 3.5% increase from the previous year.
+In 2018, the average price of new apartments sold in Bosnia and Herzegovina during the first six months was 1,639 km (€886.31) per square meter, a 3.5% increase from the previous year.

 In 2018, the total value of mergers and acquisitions in Bosnia and Herzegovina amounted to €404.6 million.

-In 2019, Bosnia and Herzegovina was placed 83rd on the Index of Economic Freedom, with a total rating of 61.9, indicating a "moderately free" country.
+In 2019, Bosnia and Herzegovina was placed 83rd on the Index of Economic Freedom, with a total rating of 61.9, representing progress from the 91st place in 2018.
+The country considered a "moderately free" country.

-In 2019, the World Bank predicted that the economy of Bosnia and Herzegovina would grow 3.4%.
+In 2019, the World Bank predicted that Bosnia and Herzegovina's economy would grow by 3.4%.

-In 2019, track and field athlete Amel Tuka won a silver medal in the 800 meters at the IAAF World Athletics Championships.
+In 2019, track and field athlete Amel Tuka won a silver medal in the 800 metres at the IAAF World Athletics Championships.

 In the first seven months of 2019, 906,788 tourists visited the country, an 11.7% jump from the previous year.